opencog/learn/README-Natural.md

 Experimentation with cross-connectors is in progress.

-To obtain the marginals for the cross-connectors, repeat the above steps, but this time with `(make-shape-vec-api)` as the base class.
-At this time, the need for the cross-connectors (shapes) is optional...
-It would be recommended, except that there are explosively more of
-them: 2 to 5 cross-connectors get created for each ordinary connector (since each slot can be a wild-card, and a word typically has 2-5 connectors).
-This can double or triple the size of a dataset.
+To obtain the marginals for the cross-connectors, repeat the above steps, but this time with `(add-shape-vec-api (make-pseudo-cset-api))` as the base class.
+At this time, the need for the cross-connectors (shapes) is optional, but recommended.
+It seems to improve accuracy, at the cost of a much larger AtomSpace.
+There are roughly 2 to 5 CrossSections created for each Section (since each connector in a connector-sequence can be a wild-card, and a word typically has 2-5 connectors).
+This can double or quadruple the size of a dataset (double or quadruple RAM usage.)

 The above computations may take hours or days, depending on the size of the disjunct set.
 Be sure to make a backup copy of the resulting